SoMLabs/imx-meta-somlabs/README.md

 ## Building the system image

-The general description of the building process is described in the iMX Yocto Project User's Guide document for version 6.6.52-2.2.0:
+The general description of the building process is described in the iMX Yocto Project User's Guide document for version 6.12.34-2.1.0:

 https://www.nxp.com/design/software/embedded-software/i-mx-software/embedded-linux-for-i-mx-applications-processors:IMXLINUX

 **NOTE: Since imx-somlabs-6.6.52-2.2.0 version gstreamer with wayland sink is no longer supported on iMX6ULL platforms.
-In order to use this feature the imx-somlabs-6.6.23-2.0.0 version shall be used configured using respective repo xml files.**
+In order to use this feature the imx-somlabs-6.6.23-2.0.0 scarthgap version shall be used configured using respective repo xml files.**

 The summary of required steps including the meta-somlabs layer is shown below.